While most are dreaming of success, winners wake-up and work hard to achieve it.

 In the capable hands of our expert coaches, these physical cultures bring about in students the invaluable competitive spirit, team work and those rare lessons in life that can only be experienced.
 With respect to this, students are encouraged to participate in the Inter School Competitions in the twin cities.

-We are proud to express that DSE will be hosting its first Annual Sports Day in December and Deesians are gearing up for the same.
+We are proud to express that DSE will be hosting its Annual Sports Day in November and Dsesians are gearing up for the same.
 Moreover, the school will be participating in the CBSE Cluster Meet for the first time.

 Competitive archery – that is, archery that involves archers aiming arrows at a target – has various forms, but all have the same aim: to shoot your arrows as close to the centre of the target as possible.
 While clearly only one archer holds a bow at once, both individual and team competitions are undertaken.
 The bowstring may have any number of strands as long as it fits the bow, and an adjustable arrow rest and a bow sight may also be used.
 There is little restriction over the types of arrows used, other than those that may cause undue damage to targets,